johnthagen/min-sized-rust/README.md

     --target x86_64-apple-darwin --release
 ```

-Remember to `strip` the resulting executable.
-On macOS, the final binary size is reduced to 30KB.
+On macOS, the final stripped binary size is reduced to 30KB.

 # Remove `core::fmt` with `#![no_main]` and Careful Usage of `libstd`